www.deejaysystem.com

 Mods_Extra2Enabled BOOL

-Defines the default configurations (maps) of the MIDI devices.
-These definitions are loaded on the frist startup and in Settings > Control > Defaults.
+The default settings (maps) for all input devices (MIDI and non-MIDI) are read from the file Plugins\MidiDefaults.xml.
+These settings are loaded on the first startup and when restoring defaults with Settings > Control > Defaults.